 Partial list of initiatives utilities lobbied to kill or defang: Affordable housing solar incentives (AB 693 – Eggman, 2015); Low-income feed in tariff (AB 1990 – Fong); Community solar (SB 843 – Wolk, 2013; SB 43 – Wolk, 2013; CPUC implementation); Microgrids (SB 1339, CPUC implementation)

-Save California Solar: Building Blocks to Equitable Solar & Storage Growth
+Save California Solar, Building Blocks for Equitable Rooftop Solar and Storage Growth